Nevada Court Records

 Are Warrants Public Records in Nevada?

 Yes.
 Under the Nevada Public Records Act (NPRA), warrants are public records.
 The NPRA stipulates that all records held by state agencies are public unless classified as confidential by law.
-Warrants, being part of law enforcement agency records, fall under this provision.
+Warrants, part of law enforcement agency records, fall under this provision.
 Consequently, unless specified otherwise by a particular law or court order, warrants are regarded as public records according to the NPRA.

 Furthermore, Chapter 239 of the Nevada Revised Statutes emphasizes the liberal construction of laws to allow public access to government records.
 Limitations on access are narrow, and any exemptions restricting access to public records are minimal.